-During the period of December 1, 2011 to November 30, 2012, the Commissioner of Education issued Administrative Complaints immediately suspending the eligibility of five private schools for fraudulent activity.
-The Department entered into a settlement agreement with the five schools and therefore the schools' suspension from the scholarship program(s) has been rescinded.
+During the period of December 1, 2012, to November 29, 2013, the Commissioner of Education issued Administrative Complaints immediately suspending the eligibility of seven private schools for fraudulent activity.
+The Department entered into a settlement agreement with two of the seven schools and their suspensions were rescinded.
+One school remains suspended from program participation until satisfactory documentation is obtained and submitted to the Department, or appeals processes have been concluded.
+Four schools have been removed from participation in the scholarship programs.